ControlSystemStudio/phoebus/app/alarm/Readme.md

 `examples/create_alarm_topics.sh Accelerator`
 Run to create the topics used by the following demos.

-`AlarmConfigProducerDemo`: Run to create demo configuration.
+`AlarmConfigProducerDemo`: Run to create demo configurationData.
 Loading a demo config with a total of 100000 PVs arranged into several sub and sub-sub sections takes less than 5 seconds.
 (A 2011 test of the RDB-based alarm system needed about 5 minutes to load a setup with 50000 PVs)

-`AlarmClientModelDemo`: Run to dump the demo configuration
+`AlarmClientModelDemo`: Run to dump the demo configurationData

 `AlarmStateProducerDemo`: Run to generate fake alarm state updates.
 May run concurrently with `AlarmTreeUIDemo` to show the updates.